JoshOrndorff/recipes/text/3-entrees/storage-api/map-set.md

 ### A Note on Weights

 It is always important that the weight associated with your dispatchables represent the actual time it takes to execute them.
-In this pallet we have provided an upper bound on the size of the set, which places an upper bound on the computation.
+In this pallet, we have provided an upper bound on the size of the set, which places an upper bound on the computation.
 Thus we get away with constant weight annotations.
-Your set operations should either have a maximum size, or a custom weight function that captures the computation appropriately.
+Your set operations should either have a maximum size or a custom weight function that captures the computation appropriately.